 Be gentle with pet stains

-And so when cleaning pet stains it is important you do not make a grab for harsh agents or chemicals like bleach or ammonia.
+And so when cleaning pet stains, or briefing a live in petsitter, it is important you do not make a grab for harsh agents or chemicals like bleach or ammonia.
 This is because they can prove to be detrimental to your pet’s respiratory system and cause no end of harm and irreparable damage.
-It is recommended that you purchase cleaning agents designed for use around pets at pet stores or supermarket pet isles.
+It is recommended that you purchase cleaning agents designed for cleaning pet stains and specifically for use around pets at pet stores or supermarket pet aisles.